LukeGall/Level-4-Solo-Project/timelog.md

 ## 24 Oct 2020
 * *1.5 hour* Marble position sent to the components so the marbles are visible when falling

+### Week 5 - Very coursework heavy week so not much done

+## 26 Oct 2020
+* *1 hour* Supervisor meeting itself and the prep and after write up

+## 28 Oct 2020
+* *1 hour* Read paper for lit read and highlighted it

+## 29 Oct 2020
+* *1 hour* Level 2 summary of difficult for educational games

+## 30 Oct 2020
+* *2 hour* Read and summarised a paper for the lit review coursework that can help the background section
+* *2 hour* Read and summarised the last RMT paper
+* *1 hour* Created basic wiki layout and first pages